Rev. Julia Hamilton

 “The world is too dangerous for anything but truth and too small for anything but love.” -William Sloane Coffin

-I am thrilled to be serving the Unitarian Society of Santa Barbara as your Lead Minister, as of July 2015.
+I am thrilled to be serving the Unitarian Society of Santa Barbara as your Lead Minister.
 I joined this wonderful congregation in 2011, starting as the Assistant Minister and now finding myself settling here and extending our horizons together.
 Prior to arriving at USSB, I served as the Executive Director of the Unitarian Universalist Legislative Ministry of New Jersey.
 A lifelong Unitarian Universalist, I earned my Master of Divinity from Harvard Divinity School in 2008, completing a trajectory that started when I led my first worship service at the age of 13, at my home congregation in New Orleans.
 I am passionate about bringing our values to life in the world and have co-authored two adult education curricula focusing on justice and our tradition: UU Tapestry of Faith “Resistance and Transformation: UU Social Justice History”, and the UU College of Social Justice “Study Guide for Service Learning”.
-It is also my honor to serve on the board of the UU Justice Ministry of CA.

 Before ministry, I lived in New York City and Los Angeles, working in theater and television – and a few restaurants along the way.
 I received my B.A. in 1998 from UCSB with a degree in Theater Arts.
 My husband Adam, my daughter Cassia, and a cat named Smeagol are the others in my household.